 This 45-hour course is designed to address advanced concepts and principles of applied behavior analysis.
 This class emphasizes the skills from sections A & B of the Fifth Edition Task List of the Behavior Analysis Certification Board©, building on content from ABA 513.
 Students will review further and more complex examples demonstrating these principles, and demonstrate their understanding both receptively and expressively.
 Students will be expected to exhibit fluency with key terms and errorlessly identify examples and non-examples of various principles.
-Credits: 3

-ABA 536:ABA 577: COLLOQUIUM IN ABAMEASUREMENT, DATA, EXPERIMENTAT his special topics courseDESGNdesignation Is used for a course
+ABA 536:

+MEASUREMENT,DATA,EXPERIMENTATinis special topics course

 This 45-hour course is designed to address advanced measurement, data display, data interpretation, and experimental design, as applicable to the field of applied behavior analysis.
 This class emphasizes the skills from sections C & D of the Fifth Edition Task List of the Behavior Analysis Certification Board©.
 It will focus on operationally defining and measuring behavior of significance in multiple ways, selecting appropriate measures, graphing data, correctly interpreting graphed data, and exploring single-subject research design parameters.
-Credits: 3